Before You Join

 Traffic in the vicinity of Stanford and Palo Alto on weekday evenings can be difficult, and we’d rather you come late than not at all—but we still strongly recommend that you come on time.
 If a student misses the first five or ten minutes of the main topic, it can be hard to jump into what is going on.
 And late arrivals can be disruptive to other students, too.
 Please note our office closes at 5pm and they will not recieve your messages until the next morning.

 Can I join the high school math circle now if I’ve already missed multiple sessions?

-If space is available, you are welcome to join us at any time during the year.
-We love to meet new people interested in math!
-In general, the sessions and topics are independent of each other.
+If you are interested in joining the Advanced Math Circle please email us or Director Ted Alper to see if there is space available in the course.
 Some sessions will be harder and some will be easier, depending on the instructor and the particular topic.
-(Please note that the Elementary and Middle School Circles have much more severe space limitations, are not able to accomodate visitors, and draw from a waiting list if space becomes available during the quarter.
+Please note that the Elementary and Middle School Circles have much more severe space limitations, are not able to accomodate visitors, and draw from a waiting list if space becomes available during the quarter.

 I didn’t quite understand everything at the last session.
 Should I keep coming anyway?